Rutgers, The State University of New Jersey

 - How are surveys for lectures with multiple recitations or labs handled?

 - Partly this depends on how your department lists the course in the Schedule of Classes.
 If the lecture and labs or recitations are listed separately (e.g. the lecture is listed as "102:01" and the labs are listed as "103:01", "103:02" etc.), we will create a survey for each section independently as with any other course.
 If the lecture is made up of multiple sections but does not have it's own course number (e.g., "101:01", "101:02" and "101:03" all meet together in a lecture hall one day a week), we will create a survey for each of the individual sections, each of which will include questions for both the recitation/lab instructor (TA) and the lecturer; this is treated similarly to a “team taught” course.
 Responses will be sorted into separate reports to reflect the lecture vs the recitation or labs.

-If you teach both the lecture and a recitation for the same course you will typically have two surveys so you can gather feedback about the lecture and the recitation separately.
-However we will need to alter the survey titles so the students can tell the surveys apart.
+If you teach both the lecture and a recitation for the same course you may wish to have two surveys so you can gather feedback about the lecture and the recitation separately.
+To do this, we will need to alter the survey manually.
 Please contact us to request the change.

-- How are courses with more than one lecturer handled?
+- How are courses with more than one lecturer (team-taught) handled?

 - What can I do to get more students to take the survey?